weiningg/BulletinBoard_Django/README.txt

 "README.txt"			:	dude you are reading it now
-"Process Flowchart.graffle"	: source file for program process "Process Flowchart.pdf"	:	pdf version of the flowchart
+"Process Flowchart.graffle"	: source file for program process "Process Flowchart.pdf"	:	pdf version of the flowchart "requirements.txt"		:	python packages installed on my machine (not all are needed for this project)